 Demonstrate appropriate effective written, oral and non-verbal communication which reflects sensitivity and awareness to individual and cultural differences in all aspects of physical therapy services (Affective).

-Provide safe, competent interventions and patient education, based on the plan of care established by the PT to minimize risk to the patient, self and others and insure appropriate patient outcome (Psychomotor /Cognitive).
+Provide safe, competent interventions and patient education, based on the plan of care established by the PT to minimize risk to the patient, self and others and insure appropriate patient outcomes (Psychomotor /Cognitive).

 Demonstrate clinical problem-solving skills in order to adjust the plan of care established by the PT, provide supervision of the physical therapy aide and work effectively on an interdisciplinary team (Cognitive).

-Provide quality, effective and cost effective physical therapy services utilizing human and material resources, computer technology and current knowledge of reimbursement and regulatory requirements and state practice acts (Psychomotor/Affective).
+Provide quality, efficient and cost effective physical therapy services utilizing human and material resources, computer technology and current knowledge of reimbursement and regulatory requirements and state practice acts (Psychomotor/Affective).